 * * *

-What emerges from the considerations of Physics and Vertical Causation is an incomparably enlarged worldview: a cosmos vast enough to encompass not only all of modern science—from the distant stars to subatomic particles— but also the quintessential patrimony of antiquity, with its higher spheres inhabited by allegedly “mythical” beings.
-The discovery of vertical causality has reopened the door to the wisdom of ancient cosmologies, which, far from being “prescientific superstitions,” refer to truths higher than those discoverable by way of physics.
-Wolfgang Smith has shown that a radical expansion of our Weltanschauung is not only scientifically admissible, but is in fact absolutely necessary for a proper understanding of physics, not to mention our own human nature.
+What emerges from the considerations of Physics and Vertical Causation is an incomparably enlarged worldview: a cosmos vast enough to encompass all of modern science—from the distant stars to subatomic particles—as well as the quintessential patrimony of antiquity.
+The discovery of vertical causality has reopened the door to truths higher than those discoverable by empiriological means.
+Wolfgang Smith has shown that a radical expansion of our worldview is both scientifically admissible and absolutely necessary for a proper understanding of physics, not to mention our own human nature.